🎵 Welcome to Music Mobo Bingo

 Open Spotify (web or app)

-Start playing any song
+Start playing a song

 Click “Connect to a device”